dillilabs/dilli-email-validation/README.md

 ## dilli-email-validation

-Official email address validation for Node.js using Dilli Email Validation API(DEVA)
+Official email address validation for Node.js using Dilli Email Validation API(DEVA).

 Verify email addresses instantly using DEVA that does the following checks:
 - Format Validation (RFC defined grammar)